glassnotes/Balthasar/doc/tutorial.rst

 structure of the underlying phase space than to the structures built on top of it.

-In general, the set of 'standard' MUBs is associated to a bundle of linear curves of the form :math:`{\beta} = \lambda {\alpha}`.
-These are called the Desarguesian curves.
+In general, the set of 'standard' MUBs is associated to a bundle of lines, called rays, of the form :math:`{\beta} = \lambda {\alpha}`.
+These are also called Desarguesian curves.
 However, there exist other sets of MUBs associated to different sets of curves.
 In most cases, these are unitarily equivalent to those of the Desarguesian set, but they may have different entanglement structures.

 In what follows, we will discuss how to generate MUB tables using different sets of curves.
-To these curves we can also plot their striations (sets of parallel lines), and generate their associated Latin squares.
+For these curves we can also plot their striations (sets of parallel lines), and generate their associated Latin squares.

 Curves